sohaibsohail98/NGINX_reverse_proxy_exercise/README.md

 This has been met and tested.
 In order to test it out, these are the following steps needed to be done:

 Fork/clone this repo and download all the files.
+Please make sure you have the following dependencies installed:

+- Vagrant
+- VirtualBox
+- Ruby
+- Bundler

 Once this done, from the directory, run this command: